 “The only thing in my mind was: Who is behind John’s death?"
 Ono said in the report on Saturday.

 On December 8, 1980, one hundred million or more people were fed the news of John Lennon’s murder, on television.
-It relieved them of whatever sensitivity they may have guarded about the spirit and soul of a venerable “Christ” figure that was John Lennon.
+It relieved them of whatever sensitivity they may have guarded, about the spirit and soul of a “more popular than Jesus” figure, that was John Lennon.

 In that moment, as America and the world experienced the news, television was the great galvanizer, tranquilizer, hypnotizer, pacifier, stupefier, paralyzer, agitator, commentator, activator, adjudicator, and erupter.
 It provided a panorama of American social and political epiphanies.

 The murder of John Lennon was thus reduced to coverage, and its objectivity transformed into an evangelical about a crazed lone killer Mark David Chapman – the official story.
-The only thing that TV brings to us with immediacy is its own senescent code of ethics.
+The only thing that TV brings to us with immediacy, is its own questionable code of ethics.

 After a month of almost no sleep, I learned that Sean Lennon was in town for a show at Lee’s Palace, a cozy downtown venue that had access to the stage from a raised mezzanine bar area.
 In a moment, I was in my car driving wildly to meet Sean.
 The entire time Sean was on stage, I screamed across the two or three feet that separated us, trying to get his attention.
 Sean’s music was cutting, upbeat, and loud, and he moved decisively away from me towards centre stage every time I started to put a sentence together, usually starting with “Hey Sean, it’s about your dad!”
 Not an effective way to make a good first impression.
 With all my well intentioned enthusiasm, I was stalking, quite impolitely accosting, the very talented and utterly disinterested son of my iconic hero.
 My apologies to you Sean.